Is the Church of Jesus Christ of Latter-day Saints an American church?

 No, The Church of Jesus Christ of Latter-day Saints is not an American Church.

 When Christ was on the Earth He formed His Church and called 12 Apostles to help Him lead it.
-After establishing His Church and His Gospel, Christ was crucified, 3 days later resurrected, and later returned to Heaven.
-Unfortunately, the people rejected His teachings and killed His Apostles, which meant that God’s authority and power were taken from the Earth and the Church fell.
-Members of The Church of Jesus Christ of Latter-day Saints believe that Christ’s true Church, His authority, and power were restored by God through the prophet Joseph Smith on April 6th, 1830 in Fayette, New York, U.S.A.
-Christ leads that Church through His Prophets and Apostles in these Latter-days.
+After establishing His Church and Gospel, Christ was crucified, resurrected after three days, and later returned to Heaven.
+Unfortunately, the people rejected His teachings and killed His apostles, meaning God’s authority and power were taken from the Earth.
+As I have understood in my study, the Church that Christ established anciently gave way to unbelief and false doctrine from the world with the death of the aposltes.
+I also believe that Christ’s true Church along with His authority and power began to be restored again to the Earth by God through the prophet Joseph Smith.
+Members also understand that Christ leads The Church of Jesus Christ of Latter-day Saints through His prophets and apostles in these Latter-days.

-Though the Church was restored in America, this does not make Christ’s Church an American Church.
-With Christ as the head, The Church of Jesus Christ of Latter-day Saints is a global Church that welcomes all to participate.
+Though the Church was restored in America, this does not make the Church of Jesus Christ an American Church.
+With the Lord as the head, The Church of Jesus Christ of Latter-day Saints is a global Church that welcomes all to participate.
 Since 1830, the Church has grown all across the world!
 There are many groups of Latter-day Saints in over 160 countries, including Italy!
-The living prophet on the Earth today, President Russell M. Nelson states, “Truly, the blessings of the gospel are for every race, language, and people.
+The living prophet on the Earth today, President Russell M. Nelson, stated: “Truly, the blessings of the gospel are for every race, language, and people.
 The Church of Jesus Christ is a global church.
 Jesus Christ is our leader.”